Family Fact or Fiction: Two Sides to Every Love Story

 Fact or Fiction in Family History

-In honor of Sweetest Day, let’s take a look at a fun example of this through a video that I created in honor in my grandparents.
+In honor of Valentine’s Day, let’s take a look at the case of my grandparents.

 In the case of Carl Davies and Dorothy Ashford, having two very distinct perspectives of the same event leads to some fantastic insight into their relationship – and their personalities, something that can be hard to capture when the facts are all we have to go on.